-In the 16th century, King François l ascended the French throne; the monarch was born in Cognac’s castle in 1494 and today the town’s main square is named after him.
+In the 16th century, King François l ascended the French throne; the monarch was born in Cognac’s castle in 1494, and today, the town’s main square is named after him.
 Yet despite the arrival of Italian Renaissance culture, this would prove to be a very turbulent century for France, not least during the outbreak of The Wars of Religion (1561-1598) between Huguenots (Protestants) and Catholic loyalists.

 The catalyst for the conflict was the Reformation ideas of John Calvin, an intellectual born in Noyon who fled to Geneva to avoid persecution.
-The Bourbon King Henri IV only added fuel to the fire, with his controversial Edict of Nantes which guaranteed Protestants many civil and political rights.
-However, Cognac was designated one of the four places of safety granted to the Protestants by the peace of Saint Germain en Laye.
+The Bourbon King Henri IV only added fuel to the fire with his controversial Edict of Nantes, which guaranteed Protestants many civil and political rights.
+However, Cognac was designated one of the four places of safety granted to the Protestants by the Peace of Saint Germain en Laye.

 Gastronomy & Wine

 Which, of course, is an obligatory part of any visit to the Charente region.
-Made of grape eaux-de-vie of various vintages, cognac is aged in Limousin oak barrels and blended by an experienced cellarmaster – top Cognac is aged for many decades.
-Today, the best-known houses are Hennessy, Martell, Remy Martin, and Otard, producing brandies of incomparable finesse, elegance and complexity.
+Made of grape eaux-de-vie of various vintages, Cognac is aged in Limousin oak barrels and blended by an experienced cellarmaster – top Cognac is aged for many decades.
+Today, the best-known houses are Hennessy, Martell, Remy Martin, and Otard, producing brandies of incomparable finesse, elegance, and complexity.

-Situated in the pretty Jardin Public is the Musee de Cognac, which showcases the town’s fascinating history and is packed with interesting exhibits.
+Situated in the pretty Jardin Public is the Musee de Cognac, which showcases the town’s fascinating history and packed with interesting exhibits.
 As a bonus, admission also covers La Musee des Arts du Cognac, which guides visitors, step by step, through the production of Cognac, from vine to bottle.

 Cognac house tours